 - Forefoot Cavus – Hibb’s Angle also known as Calcaneum to First Metatarsal angle >45 degrees

 - Meary’s Angle – Talus to Frist Metatarsal angle >5 degrees

 - Hindfoot Cavus – Calcaneus to ground angle > 30 degrees

 - Tibio-talar angle > 105 degrees

-CT and MRI scans are not used often as they are more useful for peroneal tendinopathy for future reconstruction of ligament, weakness in amyotrophic lower extremities from Charcot Marie Tooth disease, spinal cord involvement, and painful arthritis of the foot [3,7,11].
+CT and MRI scans are not used often but they are useful for peroneal tendinopathy for future reconstruction of ligament, weakness in amyotrophic lower extremities from Charcot Marie Tooth disease, spinal cord involvement, and painful arthritis of the foot.3,10,17

 Supplemental assessment tools

 Edx may reveal peripheral neuropathy or nerve root lesions.
 Other work ups include genetic testing and imaging of spine depending on the clinical and Edx findings.